transfem-org/Documentation/content/en/docs/comparsion/misskey.md

   approval, have a "open remote profile" option, and show custom fields (e.g. the user's website address)
 * MFM cheatsheet when composing notes
+* MFM won't create a search box just because a sentence ends in "search"
+* usernames with dots (like `@some.one@example.com`) are correctly recognised
 * emoji auto-complete is case-insensitive
 * it's always clear if a note has a poll (misskey sometimes hides that)